saucelabs/sauce-docs/docs/visual-testing/integrations/playwright.md

     </TabItem>
 </Tabs>

-### Step 5 - Configure your Sauce Labs credentials
+### Step 5 - Configure Your Sauce Labs Credentials

 Sauce Visual relies on environment variables for authentication.<br />
 Both `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` need to be set prior starting your Playwright tests.